Saga9103/t2yLLM/README.md

 ## <u>💡 How it works : </u>

 - See examples in **./examples** on how to use and import

+- Open the necessary ports as marked in config files for UDP

 - **llm_backend_async.py** receives user prompts (text/str), generates an answer
   (token by token with the async engine of vllm) and forwards it to the dispatcher.